kubedb/cli/docs/concepts/snapshot.md

 ### spec.podVolumeClaimSpec

-Backup and recovery job needs a temporary storage to hold `dump` files before it can be uploaded to backend or inserted into database.
-By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates PVC with similar specification for backup or recovery job.
-However, if you want to specify custom PVC template, you can do it through `spec.podVolumeClaimSpec` field.
-This is particularly helpful when you want to use different `storageclass` for backup or recovery job than the database.
+Backup and recovery jobs use temporary storage to hold `dump` files before it can be uploaded to backend or inserted into database.
+By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates a PVC with similar specification for backup or recovery job.
+However, if you want to specify a custom PVC template, you can do it via `spec.podVolumeClaimSpec` field.
+This is particularly helpful when you want to use different `storageclass` for backup or recovery jobs and the database.

 ### spec.podTemplate